John-Jepsen/digital-freight-matching/README.md

 # Digital Freight Matching Platform

-A comprehensive digital freight matching system bui- Comprehensive audit logging

-## Deploymentwith Ruby on Rails, designed to connect shippers, carriers, and brokers through intelligent algorithms, reducing deadhead trucking and optimizing freight logistics.
+A comprehensive digital freight matching system built with Ruby on Rails, designed to connect shippers, carriers, and brokers through intelligent algorithms, reducing deadhead trucking and optimizing freight logistics.

 This platform is **fully functional** with: